naninovel/docs/docs/en/guide/audio.md

 In case you have a lot of audio files and it's inconvenient to assign them via editor menu, it's possible to just drop them at `Resources/Naninovel/Audio` folder, and they'll automatically be available in the scripts.
 You can additionally organize them with sub-folders, if you wish; in this case use forward slashes (`/`) when referencing them in scenario scripts.
 Eg, audio clip stored as `Resources/Naninovel/Audio/Music/Ambient/Noise002.wav` can be referenced in scripts as `Music/Ambient/Noise002`.

 It's also possible to use [addressable asset system](/guide/resource-providers#addressable) to manually expose the resources.
 To expose an asset, assign address equal to the path you'd use to expose it via the method described above, except omit the "Resources/" part.
-Eg, to expose a "MainTheme.wav" BGM, assign the clip asset following address: `Naninovel/Audio/MainTheme`.
+Eg, to expose a "MainTheme.wav" BGM, assign the clip asset the following address: `Naninovel/Audio/MainTheme`.
 Be aware that the addressable provider is not used in editor by default; you can allow it by enabling `Enable Addressable In Editor` property in resource provider configuration menu.

 ::: warning
 Audio assets not assigned via resources manager won't be available in various editor dropdowns, such as the one used to select `Message Sound` for a character actor.